spexod/iSLAT/README.md

 - Added several keybinds, which can be seen as tooltips in the GUI or on the new wiki page
 - Added new "default_spectra_file_to_load" and "default_line_list_to_load" options to the user settings file.
 More information on the wiki page
 - Created a CHANGELOG.MD file, which features a more detailed list of changes
+- Added a large number of example Juypter Notebooks showing some of the ways that you can use iSLAT functions without the GUI
+- Made the UserSettings file update when the version number is increased in the default user setting file

 ## **RECOMMENDED**
 If updating from version 4: clone the new iSLAT in a new folder on your machine, and copy over any save files you may have made with version 4 into the respective folders (e.g. SAVES/ or LINESAVES/ or LINELISTS/).